glebis/cv/cv_glebkalinin.md

 We were a team of 3 to 4.
 My role included sales, communication with clients, prototyping and design, some technical activities, project management (working with outsourcing webdev companies) and even accounting (a really small business we were).

-We were included in Tagline's rating of web studios in 2012 and receive DP.ru's diploma as a fast-rising business in 2013.
+We were included in Tagline's rating of web studios in 2012 and received DP.ru's diploma as a fast-rising business in 2013.

+### Lokolo

 Lokolo was a local social network for neighbours.
 A user would sign up using his home or work address and immediately become part of 3 communities: his or her house, street (and neighbouring streets) and district.
 We managed to grow the network to 50 000 users (1% population of the city).